 To deal with the pain of this erroneous conclusion that our lives are hopelessly fruitless, we can become caught up in the pursuit of anesthetizing distractions and dysfunctional behaviors and relations.
-When these forces play out in vast numbers of people, the citizenry is disengaged, distracted and disempowered just as the increasingly complex crises in the country continue to demand higher levels of focused, dispassionate and collaborative attention.
+When these forces play out in vast numbers of people, the citizenry is disengaged, distracted and disempowered.
+The tragedy is that this disengagement occurs just as the increasingly complex crises in the country continue to demand higher levels of focused, dispassionate and collaborative attention.

 Natural survival instincts can lead to despair or rigidity in times of crisis.

-I pointed to how the national discourse had become polarized with Americans calling other Americans “traitors” and “America haters” as examples of this rigidification of identity that occurs in parts of the population that predictably follows in some form after a frightening national event.
+As an example, I pointed to how, since 9/11, the national discourse had become polarized with Americans calling other Americans “traitors” and “America haters” as examples of this rigidification of identity that occurs in parts of the population that predictably follows in some form after a frightening national event.

 The danger, I explained, was that those with a nihilistic Weakened Identity would fall prey to those with a Rigid Identity either being blamed for the nations problems or becoming the objects of recruitment to their increasingly extremist views.
-I further explained that the opposing Rigid Identities would battle each other increasing social tension and polarizing the social discourse exactly when unity of purpose and reasoned cooperation was most needed to deal with increasingly pressing, interrelated and complex problems.
+I further explained that the opposing Rigid Identities would battle each other.
+This would increase social tension and polarize the social discourse exactly when unity of purpose and reasoned cooperation was most needed to deal with increasingly pressing, interrelated and complex problems.
 Worse, the tendency of Rigid Identities to not tolerate the anxiety that comes with moral and social complexity would lead to simplistic, and therefore inadequate assessments of the real problems facing the country.
-This would result in the forceful advocacy of inadequate solutions that were likely to make matters worse and closed to further inverstiagtion.
+This would result in the forceful advocacy of inadequate solutions that were likely to make matters worse.